“THE book about teamwork that EVERYONE needs in their life.”

 Team Lead Succeed is on Instagram and proving a hit with readers, who are rising to the challenge of taking photos of where it has been read.

-Already it has been read in a swimming pool in Dubai, on the beach in Mexico, on a cruise liner in the Mediterranean, at 36,000 feet in a plane, not to mention some creative photos of it with pets, in front of a supercar, a lighthouse and the Angel Of The North.
+Already it has been read in a swimming pool in Dubai, on the beach in Mexico, on a cruise liner in Alaska, at 36,000 feet in a plane, and has been read in 5 continents.

 If you use Instagram, here’s the link to see more of what’s happening, Team Lead Succeed on Instagram, and if you like what you see, please do Follow.